Hey! I hope you are doing well and enjoying your life. This post is all about how you can use a multimeter to measure a resistance of resistors.

 Most multimeters have three or four terminals and 2 probes.
 If you look closely, you will observe that each terminal is labeled.
 The most common labels in multimeter are COM, VΩmA, and 10A.
 The COM terminal is the common terminal or ground.
 The VΩmA, as it indicates, is voltage, ohm, and milli-amps port.
 This means you can measure voltage, resistance and small currents using this port.
 So, for you, the correct terminals will be the COM and VΩmA terminals.
 Yes, you guessed it right.
 Connect the black probe in the COM port and the red probe to the VΩmA port.

 Now that you have connected the probes, you need to turn your multimeter into ohm-meter, i.e a device that measures resistance.
 To do so turn the knob of your multimeter to Ω sign.

 If you have an auto-range multimeter, you don’t have to worry much.
-But if own a multi-range multimeter, you need to find the suitable range for the resistor you have chosen.
+But if you own a multi-range multimeter, you need to find a suitable range for the resistor you have chosen.

 3. Measuring the resistance value

 Connect the probes of the multimeter to the legs of a resistor, one probe would be on one side while the other one is connected to the other side.

 It is important to note here that a resistor has no polarity, so it doesn’t matter which way you connect your probes to the resistor, the value of resistance will be the same.